Geometrizing the Partial Entanglement Entropy: from PEE Threads to Bit Threads: PEE threads for multi-intervals

 Note that the above definition for the \emph{inner} and \emph{outer threads} and the weight of the threads depends on an explicit configuration for the entanglement wedge.
 One may conclude that, the PEE threads may not be a complete reformulation of the RT formula in AdS$_3$.
 Nevertheless, we can get rid of this dependence by considering all the possible assignments for the weights and choose the one that gives the minimal value for the entanglement entropy $S_{A}$.

-More explicitly, for a region $A$ with multi sub-intervals $A=\cup A_i$ and its complement $B=\cup B_{j}$, let us consider an arbitrary (extremal) surface in the bulk that is homologous to $A$, thus we can get a corresponding assignment for the weights $\omega_{A_iA_j}$, $\omega_{A_i B_j}$ and $\omega_{B_i B_j}$ by counting the number of times the thread intersect with the surface.
+More explicitly, for a region $A$ with multi sub-intervals $A=\cup A_i$ and its complement $B=\cup B_{j}$, let us consider an arbitrary surface $\Sigma_{A}$ in the bulk that is homologous to $A$, thus we can get a corresponding assignment for the weights $\omega_{A_iA_j}$, $\omega_{A_i B_j}$ and $\omega_{B_i B_j}$ by counting the number of times the thread intersect with the surface.
 Then the entanglement entropy is given by minimizing the following summation,

-There will be a class of homologous surfaces that minimize the above summation, and the extremal one will coincide with the RT surface.
+The above proposal modifies the naive normalization requirement $S_{A}=\mathcal{I}(A,\bar{A})$.
+For any $\Sigma_{A}$, the above summation actually calculate the flux of the PEE threads passing through $\Sigma_{A}$.
+The homologous surface that minimizes the above summation will coincide with the RT surface.
+In the following, we will give simple examples to test this proposal.
+See \cite{Lin:2024dho} for a general proof for this statement.
 Since $A$ and $B$ are separated by a homologous surface, we should in general have that: \begin{itemize} \item $\omega_{A_iB_j}$ should be odd numbers, i.e. $\omega_{A_iB_j}=1,3,5\cdots$,

 \item $\omega_{A_iA_j}$ and $\omega_{B_iB_j}$ can be zero or non-zero even numbers, i.e. $\omega_{A_iA_j},\omega_{B_iB_j}=0,2,4\cdots$. \end{itemize}

 Now we revisit the two interval case shown in Fig.\ref{fig:pt-pt}.
 In this case the minimal weight of $\omega_{A_iB_j}$ is 1.
 While the minimal weight for $\omega_{A_1A_2}$ and $\omega_{B_1B_2}$ is zero.
 Nevertheless, they can not be zero simultaneously, since there is no homologous surface that is consistent with the assignment $\omega_{A_1A_2}=\omega_{B_1B_2}=0$.
 So we conclude that, the possible assignments for the weights that may give the minimal $S_{A}$ are listed in the following: \begin{enumerate} \item $\omega_{\omega_{A_iB_j}}=1$,\ $\omega_{A_1A_2}=0$,\ $\omega_{B_1B_2}=2$, \item $\omega_{\omega_{A_iB_j}}=1$,\ $\omega_{A_1A_2}=2$,\ $\omega_{B_1B_2}=0$. \end{enumerate} Then the corresponding entanglement entropy $S_{A}$ is calculated by \eqref{RTPEE}, which is the minimal weighted summation between the following two results: \begin{enumerate} \item $\mathcal{I}(A,B)+2\mathcal{I}(B_1,B_2) =S_{A_1B_2A_2}+S_{B_2}$. \item $\mathcal{I}(A,B)+2\mathcal{I}(A_1,A_2)=S_{A_1}+S_{A_2}$. \end{enumerate} When $A_1$ and $A_2$ is far enough such that $0<\alpha<1/2$, the first result will give the minimal value for $S_{A}$.
 While the second result minimizes $S_{A}$ when $A_1$ and $A_2$ get closer such that $\alpha>1/2$.
 This gives a complete reformulation for the phase transition of the RT surface in terms of the PEE threads.